leowahwah/Telegram-Bot/step_by_step_instructions.md

 2. Name your bot and an API token, or we say an API key, will be given to you by Bot Father.
 The Key is simply a string with many letters and numbers.
 You may want to keep the Key secret as anyone can alter your bot with the token.

-3. Open your Python IDE and install python-telegram-bot.
+3. Open your Python IDE and install the "python-telegram-bot" package.
 In case you are using PyCharm, you may install it via the Project Interpreter.

 4. Copy the code from main.py and set the variable API_KEY = "the string given by Bot Father".
 Quotation marks required.
 You don't have to make any further changes.